vilocha/PePApipe-pipeline/README.md

 python -u ./PePApipe.py -s "$line" -o "./$line" -t 12 -r1 "./$line/*R1*fastq.gz" -r2 "./$line/*R2*fastq.gz" -R ../virus_reference/virus_reference.fasta &>> pipeline_log.txt
 done < ./samples.txt

-B) Building of Kraken2 database with script 'run_krakenDB_build' (File7)
+B) Building of Kraken2 database with script 'run_krakenDB_build' (File 7)

+module load ... (branches, modules and versions to be loaded in each particular server) kraken2-build --threads $SLURM_CPUS_PER_TASK --download-taxonomy --db DB_Kraken2/ kraken2-build --threads $SLURM_CPUS_PER_TASK --download-library viral --db DB_Kraken2/ kraken2-build --build --db DB_Kraken2/ kraken2 --db DB_Kraken2/ --gzip-compressed --paired E1-131222_S1_L001_R1_001.fastq.gz E1-131222_S1_L001_R2_001.fastq.gz --classified-out cseqs#.fq seqs_1.fq seqs_2.fq
+gzip seqs_1.fq
+gzip seqs_2.fq

-C) Python extension file 'extract_kraken_reads.py' for extracting the viral reads (File 5) using script 'run_extract_kraken_fqs' (File 6)
+C) Python extension file 'extract_kraken_reads.py' (File 5) for extracting the viral reads using script 'run_extract_kraken_fqs' (File 6)

-D)

-The eigth files that can be downloaded and adapted to each particular case to successfully run PePApipe are thus:
+module load ... (branches, modules and versions to be loaded in each particular server)

+python extract_kraken_reads.py -k E1_kraken -s1 E1-131222_S1_L001_R1_001.fastq.gz -s2 E1-131222_S1_L001_R1_001.fastq.gz -t 10239 -o New_R1.fq.gz -o2 New_R2.fq.gz &> pipeline_log.txt

+D) Bash script 'run_multiqc' (File 8) to carry out overall analysis with MultiQC

+unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution

+module load ... (branches, modules and versions to be loaded in each particular server)

+. multiqc

 NB: If we want to run the pipeline locally, the running codes which are embedded within the bash scripts must be typed straigth into the terminal, by-passing the slurm loop.

 In addition, please note that in the analysis working directory where we want to execute the pipeline there must be the eigth files mentioned above (two Python files, five bash scripts and a text file with the list of samples) and as many folders named with as many different samples we have.
+The eigth files are available on this webpage and can be downloaded and adapted to each particular case to successfully run 'PePApipe'.

 Inside each of the sample folders we must have the two reads corresponding to that sample, Forward and Reverse, either from Illumina (short reads) or Oxford Nanopore Technologies (long reads).
 There will be eight output folders (see Section of Expected Outputs below) which will be created within each of the sample folders.

 Finally, the two sets of genome references, which can be called 'virus_reference' (needed for bwa-mem2) and 'other_references' (needed for MeDuSa) must be located one hierarchy above of the directory where the sample folders and scripts are located, i.e., at the same level as our analysis working directory.
 The references for MeDuSa can be used by the tool direct from .FASTA format files but the viral genome reference used by bwa-mem2 must be indexed first in order to be available for the tool with this command: bwa index virus_reference.fasta.